cwendorf/Sourcebook/Examples/worked-examples/descriptives.md

 |       | 9.00      | 1       | 12.5          | 12.5               | 100.0 |
 |       | Total     | 8       | 100.0         | 100.0              |       |

-The following table of descriptive statistics shows the key elements to be calculated.
+The table of descriptive statistics shows the key elements to be calculated.

 |         | N   | Mean  | Std.
 Deviation |
 |---------|----:|------:|---------------:|